 Other differences include:

 - The per-job temporary directories SCRATCH_DIR, TMP_DIR and SHM_DIR are not provided on Mahuika.
-For SCRATCH_DIR you can use any location within
+For SCRATCH_DIR you can use any location of your choice within

 - In addition to the familiar GNU and Intel compilers, Mahuika also provides the Cray Programming Environment, which includes the Cray compiler and performance analysis tools.
 For more information see the section on Compiling software on Mahuika.